open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/automatic/_index.md

 - In a production environment, it is recommended to set `OTEL_LOG_LEVEL` to `info`.
-- Logs are always sent to `console`, no matter the environment, or debug level.
+- Logs are always sent to `console`, no matter the environment or debug level.
 - Debug logs are extremely verbose and can negatively impact the performance of your application.
 Enable debug logging only when needed.